 SMEA students apply for a number of competitive fellowships during their second year of study or when they are close to completion of the MMA degree.
 The four fellowships listed below are the ones most frequently pursued and obtained by SMEA students.
-Generally, these fellowships start the summer after graduation, and they frequently lead to employment after successful completion of the fellowship.
+These fellowships often lead to employment in marine science and policy.
 Click on a fellowship title below to go to the program’s web site for more information.

-The National Sea Grant Federal Fellows Program/Dean John A. Knauss Marine Policy Fellowship was established in 1979 to provide a unique educational experience to students who have an interest in ocean, coastal and Great Lakes resources, and in the national policy decisions affecting those resources.
-The program, sponsored by the National Oceanic and Atmospheric Administration’s (NOAA) National Sea Grant College Program, matches highly qualified graduate students with hosts in the legislative branch, the executive branch or appropriate associations/institutions located in the Washington, D.C., area for a one-year paid fellowhip.
+The Dean John A. Knauss Marine Policy Fellowship was established in 1979 to provide a unique educational experience to students who have an interest in ocean, coastal and Great Lakes resources, and in the national policy decisions affecting those resources.
+Knauss Fellowships are sponsored by the National Oceanic and Atmospheric Administration’s (NOAA) National Sea Grant College Program and managed through local Sea Grant offices.
+The program places highly qualified graduate students on congressional staff or in federal agencies in the Washington, D.C. area for a one-year paid fellowship.
+Applications must be submitted through Washington Sea Grant, which selects and forwards up to six candidates to the national office annually.

 The NOAA Coastal Management Fellowship was established in 1996 to provide professional on-the-job education and training opportunities for post-graduate students in coastal resource management and policy and to provide specific technical assistance for state coastal resource management programs.
-The program matches highly qualified, recently graduated master’s, professional and doctoral degree students with state hosts around the U.S. in state coastal zone management programs.
+The program, managed by NOAA’s Office for Coastal Management and coordinated through Washington Sea Grant, matches highly qualified, recently graduated master’s, professional and doctoral degree students with state hosts around the U.S. in state coastal zone management programs.
 For two years, the recipient will work on substantive state-level coastal resource management issues that pertain to federal management policies and regulations.
+Applications must be submitted to Washington Sea Grant, which selects up to three candidates to the national office.

 The Presidential Management Fellowship (PMF) Program, established in 1977, is designed to attract to the federal service outstanding recent graduates with a master’s degree or PhD who have an interest in, and commitment to, a career in the analysis and management of public policies and programs.
 Interns receive a two-year assignment with a federal agency.
 All cabinet departments and more than 50 federal agencies have hired Presidential Management Fellows.